jleffler/soq/src/libcs50/README.md

 <hr>

-The code in old-cs50.h and old-cs50.c was directly copied from the Harvard site in early 2016.
+The code in cs50-2013.h and cs50-2013.c was directly copied from the Harvard site in early 2016.
 It is the version prior to the name changing.

-The code in cs50.h and cs50.c was copied from GitHub on 2017-08-13.
+The code in cs50-2017.h and cs50-2017.c was copied from GitHub on 2017-08-13.

+The code in cs50-2022.h and cs50-2022.c was copied from a clone of the GitHub repo on 2022-12-29.
+The code in the header is simplified compared with the prior version of the code.
+It also has a function `get_long()` which was previously missing (and its absence triggered the update).

+The symlinks cs50.h and cs50.c are currently pointing at the 2022 versions of the source files.

 Note that on a Mac running macOS Sierra 10.12.6, there is a system-provided function `get_string()` with a different interface.